bodo-ai/pydough-ce/dspy_pydough_pipeline_parallel/readme.md

 - Keep sensitive credentials out of the repository; use environment variables
 - Ensure you're running on a Linux environment or WSL for proper script execution
 - The BIRD-SQL database download is required before running experiments
-- Results are cached to avoid redundant API calls; clear cache if needed for fresh predictions
+- Results are cached to avoid redundant API calls